 Hitting the bullseye with psoriasis treatments

-“Treat to target” is a disease treatment strategy whereby a patient and their health care provider set specific targets or goals for improved health outcomes.
-The goals are meant to reduce the severity of plaque psoriasis so it covers 1 percent or less of a patient’s body within three months after starting a new treatment.
-(One percent of a patient’s body is roughly the equivalent to the surface area of the palm of their hand.)
+“Treat to target” is a disease treatment strategy whereby an individual and their health care provider set specific targets or goals for improved health outcomes.
+The goals are meant to reduce the severity of plaque psoriasis so it covers 1 percent or less of a person’s body within three months after starting a treatment.
+Establishing these recommendations aligns with NPF’s mission to drive efforts to cure psoriatic disease and dramatically improve the lives of those affected.

 Click on the links below to learn more about the recommendations, how they were developed, and what people with psoriasis and their providers can do to hit their treatment targets.